sheffield-bioinformatics-core/wrangling-genomics/_episodes/05-automation.md

 > definition of your variable by typing into your script: echo $variable_name.
 {: .callout}

-In this lesson, we'll use two shell scripts to automate the variant calling analysis: one for FastQC analysis (including creating our summary file), and a second for the remaining variant calling.
+In this lesson, we'll use two shell scripts to automate the variant calling analysis: one for FastQC analysis (including creating the `multiqc` summary), and a second for the remaining variant calling.
 To write a script to run our FastQC analysis, we'll take each of the commands we entered to run FastQC and process the output files and put them into a single file with a `.sh` extension.
 The `.sh` is not essential, but serves as a reminder to ourselves and to the computer that this is a shell script.

 # Analyzing Quality with FastQC